All Episodes

 You know, it discourages people from donating.

-Because the majority of the mom and pop people like my husband and myself are white.
+It discourages people from helping because the majority of the mom and pop people like my husband and myself are white.

 We are sending money.

-We are canceling a trip that we were going to make to see our children in Ohio and Tennessee, because we feel the fuel should be sent to that area and used for this rescue effort.
+We are canceling a trip that we were going to make to see our children in Ohio and Tennessee because we feel the fuel should be sent to that area and used for this rescue effort.

 Yeah, good for you.